-The Backup utility has been extended to support volume up to 2 TB.
-Backup utility has also been enhanced to create and restore a compressed save set.
-The compressed save set can be created on disks and magnetic tapes.
+The Backup utility supports volumes up to 2 TB.
+The Backup utility has also been enhanced to create and restore a compressed save set, which can be created on disks and magnetic tapes.
 The compression ratio depends on the data content in the files.
 A Backup API is included for invoking backup routines from an executable procedure.

-The Backup Manager for OpenVMS provides a screen- oriented interface to the Backup utility that assists users in performing routine backup operations.
+The Backup Manager for OpenVMS provides a screen-oriented interface to the Backup utility that assists users in performing routine backup operations.
 The Backup Manager is menu driven and provides:

-- · Access to the save, restore, and list operations without having to understand Backup command syntax - The ability to create, modify, recall, and delete Backup Manager templates that describe the Backup save operations https://www.hpe.com/us/en/servers.html
+- Access to the save, restore, and list operations without having to understand Backup command syntax - The ability to create, modify, recall, and delete Backup Manager templates that describe the Backup save operations onto a CD-R, CD-RW, DVD+R or DVD+RW optical-media recording device on specific drives and configurations.